Please Note - If you are cruising around Australia you need to select Pacific.

 DFAT has advised that Australians travelling to Hong Kong ‘use a high degree of caution' and the airport shutdown has further cemented travel fears.

 “The most recent turn of events has raised real concern for those headed to Hong Kong," notes Ball.
-"There is the sense that the violence is becoming more unpredictable and random.”
+"There is a sense that violence is becoming more unpredictable and random.”

 Ball urges travellers to use caution and stay away from major protests and government buildings.